Galapagos Fun Facts: Take a Peek at the Wonderful World of the Archipelago!

 KEEP IN MIND!
 These Galapagos fun facts may produce feelings of excitement, wonder and/or strong desires to want to come visit the enchanted isles!

-Remember: If you’re interested in checking them out for yourself, always consult with a reputable tourism company that offers a range of Galapagos cruises and Galapagos itineraries (on land and at sea) before booking your trip!
+Remember: If you’re interested in checking them out for yourself, always consult with a reputable tourism company that offers a range of Galapagos cruises and Galapagos tours (on land and at sea) before booking your trip!

 Española: Bird Island